KevinHaeusler/khdev.ch/content/blog/python-downloadmanager.md

 updatedAt: 2021-04-07
 ---

-One thing that helped me when I was learning python was to create small but usefull scripts to confirm what I have learned.
+One thing that helped me when I was learning python was to create small but useful scripts to confirm what I have learned.
 This is a script that sorts files into different folders based on their filetype.
 It is not perfect but does the job.

 <!--more-->